 Motorola's erstwhile flagship handset has been around for a while now, but it still offers some real high-end spec at a jaw dropping price.
 If you want a 20MP camera and 2K display, you no longer have to pay top dollar for it.

-We loved the Moto X Style and it's especially great as you can design your own using the online Moto Maker.
 Buying it from a network means you don't get to choose the design though, but it's still a great looking phone even when not customised.

 Techradar's Moto X Style review highlights: